krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ## What is The Presence Calculus?

-The Presence Calculus is a quantitative model for reasoning about signal dynamics in a domain.
+The Presence Calculus is a set of computational techniques for modeling and measuring flow processes in a complex adaptive system.

 Its purpose is to support principled modeling and rigorous decision-making using operational data and signals in business-critical contexts—ensuring that such